TriplEight/substrate-api-sidecar/docker/README.md

 ## Download Chain

 The first thing to do is download a chain archive.
-YOu can do this using one or two commands:
+YOu can do this using one of two commands:

 ```